 Dr. Tarang Khangaonkar is an applied marine physics and ocean engineer and technical group manager for the Integrated Coastal Ocean Modeling Group at the Pacific Northwest National Laboratory.
 He has been working in the Skagit on climate science since 2001.
 His main focus in the Skagit has been on hydrodynamics, sediment transport, and water quality modeling in the Skagit River Estuary from the floodplain to the coastal waters of Skagit Bay. detailed biography here >

 Other SC2 Members

-Mr. Larry Wasserman, Co-Chair of SC2, is a fisheries biologist and the environmental services director for the Swinomish Indian Tribal Community.
+Mr. Larry Wasserman, Vice-Chair of SC2, is a fisheries biologist and the environmental services director for the Swinomish Indian Tribal Community.
 Research topics have included investigations of salmon survival following the eruption of Mount St. Helens; spring Chinook life history strategies and consequences for hatchery practices; and riparian vegetation studies related to salmon habitat.
 For the past thirty years he has served as an environmental policy manager, first for the Yakama Indian Nation from 1982 to 1991, and then for the Skagit System Cooperative and Swinomish Indian Tribal Community from 1991 to present. detailed biography here >

 Mr. Ron Tressler is a strategic advisor for the Environmental Affairs Division of Seattle City Light.
 For the past 23 years, he has conducted studies on effects of hydroelectric and flood control water management on wetland and riparian ecosystems and wildlife species throughout the western United States. detailed biography here >